griffithlab/rnabio.org/_posts/0003-08-01-Integrated_Assignment.md

 **Preamble:** Note that the following integrated assignment asks you to work on new RNA-seq data and apply the concepts you have learned up to this point.
 To complete this assignment you will need to review commands we performed in many of the earlier sections.
 Try to construct these commands on your own and get all the way to the end of the assignment.
 If you get very stuck or would like to compare your solutions to those suggested by the instructors, refer to the answers page.
 The integrated assignment answers page is an expanded version of this page with all of the questions plus detailed code solutions to all problems.
 Avoid the temptation to look at it without trying on your own.

-**Background:** The use of cell lines are often implemented in order to study different experimental conditions.
-One such kind of study is the effects of shRNA on expression profiles, to determine whether these effects target specific genes.
-Experimental models for these include using control shRNA to account for any expression changes that may occur from just the introduction of these molecules.
+**Background:** Cell lines are often used to study different experimental conditions and to study the function of specific genes by various perturbation approaches.
+One such type of study involves knocking down expression of a target of interest by shRNA and then using RNA-seq to measure the impact on gene expression.
+These eperiments often include use of a control shRNA to account for any expression changes that may occur from just the introduction of these molecules.
+Differential expression is performed by comparing biological replicates of shRNA knockdown vs shRNA control.

-**Objectives:** In this assignment, we will be using a subset of the GSE114360 dataset, which consists of 6 RNA sequence files on the SGC-7901 gastric cancer cell line, (3 transfected with tcons_00001221 shRNA, and 3 control shRNA), and determine the number of differentially expressed genes.
+**Objectives:** In this assignment, we will be using a subset of the [GSE114360 dataset](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA471072), which consists of 6 RNA-seq datasets generated from a cell line (3 transfected with shRNA, and 3 controls).
+Our goal will be to determine differentially expressed genes.

 Experimental information and other things to keep in mind: